 Providing enjoyable and nutritious meals is a big part of caregiving, and it can be challenging when a loved one has dementia.
 He or she may have cognitive and physical difficulty with the eating process.
 Consider these ten caregiving tips.

-1. Try to avoid meal time distractions like a loud TV or a dining table cluttered with things that aren’t needed for eating.
+1. Try to avoid mealtime distractions like a loud TV or a dining table cluttered with things that aren’t needed for eating.
 Discourage unnecessary interruptions whenever possible.

 3. Consult your loved one’s doctor and be aware of foods, beverages, and prescribed medications that may have side effects associated with digestion or continence issues, or that may have harmful interactions.

-8. A person with dementia may have problems with visual-spatial perception, or they may have tremor in their handles.
+8. A person with dementia may have problems with visual-spatial perception, or they may have tremor in their hands.
 Drinking beverages can be difficult if glasses or cups are too big, wide, or heavy to handle.
 Always check to make sure beverages are not too hot or too cold before serving them.

 9. People with dementia may forget to drink enough water.
 Dehydration can contribute to a variety of health problems.
 Have an easy-to-use cup or glass on hand throughout the day, and encourage them to drink.
 Some people like sippy cups with handles, others like to drink through straws.